emtenet/max-ii-fuse-map/README.md

 Each interconnect has a two dimentional mux of size 4 x 3 selecting from 12 alternative sources.

+As a special case, row interconnects 8 and 17 have an extra fuse expanding the mux to size 5 x 3.
+The extra 3 alternatives source from the global clock networks.

 ### `{lc(), data_#3, mux#}` and `{lc(), data_#6, mux#}`